 1. Substantial Research Support

-The Graduate School of Information Science offers an advanced educational system to train in first rate research and supports students' international activity.
+The Division of Information Science offers an advanced educational system to train in first rate research and supports students' international activity.

 Program to encourage young researchers.